bdelorme/Temperature_TimeSeries_Prediction/README.md

 ./predict path_to_historical_dataset
 ```

-This function prints the prediction at time *h+1*.
+This should last less than a minute and print the prediction at time *h+1*.
 To store the result in a file *result.txt*, do:
 ```bash
 ./predict path_to_historical_dataset > result.txt
 ```